 In practice, this means agents are moving between quoting platforms, carrier portals, and their CRM — re-entering the same client information multiple times in a single call.
 Research on workplace productivity consistently finds that repetitive administrative tasks across disconnected systems consume a significant share of professional working time and increase error rates. ² For Medicare agents, that friction isn't abstract.
 It's the third form in a row.

 And it doesn't end after the sale.
 Every policy needs to be tracked — renewal date, carrier, premium, commission.
 Every client may have three or four of them.
-Most general CRMs stop tracking the moment the sale closes.
-Medicare agents are just getting started.

 If you've felt this, why agents are still retyping client data across systems covers exactly where that breakdown happens — and why most software was never designed to solve it.